shaunakg/portfolio-zola/content/posts/scalpel.md

 +++
-title = "Scalpel - a surgical rotation assistant" date = 2025-02-01
+title = "Building Scalpel - a surgical rotation assistant" date = 2025-12-05
 description = "Scalpel helps med students prepare for their surgical rotations by providing them with comprehensive information about any surgical procedure."

 slug = "scalpel"